jakeru/mqtt_subscriber_mariadb/README.md

 The `mqtt_subscriber_mariadb.py` tool should report that it has written a message to the database.
-You should also be able to see the written message in the database using the `Adminer` tool.
+You should also be able to see the written message into the Maria Database by using the `Adminer` tool.